Mafilm: Mafilm - again

 As of January 1, 1964, the film factory formed by the merger of Hunnia Filmstúdió and Budapest Filmstúdió was renamed Mafilm.

 The year 1966 also brought about a change in the financing of feature film production.
 The Ministry of Culture transferred a significant part of the costs of the films to Mokép and Hungarofilm.
 Two years later, in 1968, the coordination of production and distribution brought the Magyar Filmtröszt to life.

 During the following decade, there was such a huge upswing in film production, that Mafilm's studios were not able to serve all the demands.
 Therefore, the film factory's new 23-hectare studio base was established in the ideal location of Fót.

-Hungarian films had their golden age, their brightest era, in the sixties and seventies.
+Hungarian films had their golden age in the sixties and seventies.
 Two generations appeared on the silver screens at the same time: Zoltán Fábri, Miklós Jancsó, András Kovács, Péter Bacsó, Károly Makk, and the youth: István Szabó, Zoltán Huszárik, Pál Gábor, István Gaál, Ferenc Kósa, Sándor Sára and their companions.
 There were Hungarian filmmakers of the era whose work was considered among the greatest achievements in universal cinema, including at international level.
-Speaking about Miklós Jancsó, many film critics have stated that it is no exaggeration to say that he is also among the first in the world, on an equal footing with Antonioni, or even Bergman.
+One such filmmaker was Miklós Jancsó, of whom many film critics have stated that it is no exaggeration to say that he is also among the first in the world, on an equal footing with Antonioni, or even Bergman.